Power Couple? AI Growth and Renewable Energy Investment: Technical Details of Extensions

 \subsection{Competition Between AI Developers}

-We provide detailed model formulation and technical details of the competition extension.
-We consider two symmetric developers that engage in capability and price competition by choosing $(x_1,x_2)$ first and then prices $(p_1,p_2)$ subsequently.
+We provide a detailed model formulation and technical details of the competition extension.
+We consider two symmetric developers that engage in capability and price competition by choosing $(x_1,x_2)$ first and then prices $(p_1,p_2)$.

-Note that this setting extends the main model in two ways: first the number of developers is increased; second, an additional pricing decision is introduced.
+Note that this setting extends the main model in two ways: first, the number of developers is increased; second, an additional pricing decision is introduced.
 To isolate the effects, we first show that extending the main model into a price-setting monopoly does not change the results.
 To meaningfully model the price decision, we introduce market heterogeneity by assuming the market willingness-to-pay parameter $\theta'$ is uniformly distributed on $[0,\tilde{\theta}]$.
 The total demand is normalized to 1.
 Let $p$ denote the monopolistic developer's price decision.
 Accordingly, customers invest if $\theta' x^\lambda\geq p$, indicating that the market demand equals $\frac{\tilde{\theta}-px^{-\lambda}}{\tilde{\theta}}$, and the developer's profit function becomes $\tilde{\Pi}(x,y,p)=p\frac{\tilde{\theta}-px^{-\lambda}}{\tilde{\theta}}-\Big(\beta(x,y)c_r+\big(1-\beta(x,y)\big)c_f\Big)\,k\,x^{1+\alpha}.$ Optimizing this function over the price decision leads to $\tilde{\Pi}^*(x,y)=\arg\max_{p\geq 0}\Pi(x,y,p)=\frac{\tilde{\theta}}{4}x^\lambda-\Big(\beta(x,y)c_r+\big(1-\beta(x,y)\big)c_f\Big)\,k\,x^{1+\alpha}$.
 It can be observed that $\tilde{\Pi}^*(x,y)$ is the same as the developer's profit function $\Pi(x,y)$ formulated in the main model, except that $\theta$ is replaced by $\tilde{\theta}/4$.
 Therefore, we shall set $\tilde{\theta}=4\theta$ in this extension to equate the equilibrium outcome from the price-setting monopoly and the main model so as to isolate the impact of competition.